mslobodyanyuk/KeyUA-test/readme.md

                             |.env - file with paths environment variables
                             |docker-compose.yml - file with managing images services and their settings
                             |databases/ - folder that consist database locally
-                            |KeyUA-test - folder with a project which appeared after cloning from github
+                            |KeyUA-test/ - folder with a project which appeared after cloning from github

 * In the new terminal:

 `cd /var/www/Docker/youtube`

-* Cloned a project frоm github:
+* Cloned a project with github's:

 `git clone https://github.com/mslobodyanyuk/KeyUA-test.git`